aras-p/playdate-dither3d/readme.md

 level.

 Some people have asked whether this would be a good technique for [Playdate](https://play.date/), given that the screen is one-bit color.
 And so I had to try it out!
-Here's a video:
+Here's a video, which of course Youtube compression absolutely garbles:

 [![Surface-Stable Fractal Dithering on Playdate](https://img.youtube.com/vi/ocVQCDVJFOY/0.jpg)](https://www.youtube.com/watch?v=ocVQCDVJFOY)